ttak0422/WebARonARCore/README.md

   enable_nacl = false
   remove_webcore_debug_symbols = true
 ```
-12. Prepare to build: `~/chromium/src$ gn args out/build`. **Note**: once the command is executed, the vi editor will show you the content of the `args.gn` file just edited a few steps before.
+15. Prepare to build: `~/chromium/src$ gn args out/build`. **Note**: once the command is executed, the vi editor will show you the content of the `args.gn` file just edited a few steps before.
 Just exit by pressing ESC and typing colon and `x`.
-13. Install the build dependencies: `~/chromium/src$ build/install-build-deps-android.sh`
-14. Synchronize the resources once again: `~/chromium/src$ gclient sync --disable-syntax-validation`
-15. Setup the environment: `~/chromium/src$ . build/android/envsetup.sh`

 ##### Build, install and run